Battle of Lade (201 BC)

 The Battle of Lade was fought between the navy of Rhodes and the navy of Macedon.
 The battle took place in 201 BC as part of the Cretan War, which lasted from 205 to 200 BC.
 The battle was a continuation of hostilities from the Battle of Chios (201 BC) (Mommsen, Bk III, CH VIII).

-The battle was fought off the shore of Asia Minor and the island of Lade, near Miletus.
-The battle ended in a crushing victory for the Macedonians, nearly ending the war in their favour and resulting in defeat for the Rhodians; however, as a result of the battle, the Roman Republic decided to intervene, and Rhodes was saved from destruction.
+The battle, fought off the shore of Asia Minor and the island of Lade, near Miletus, ended in a victory for the Macedonians.